Mahogany Stain (The Overview And How-To)

 Yes.
 Mahogany will darken not only as a result of age but also exposure to light.

-Can you Further Darken Mahogany By Applying Multiple Stain Coats?
+Can you further Darken Mahogany By Applying Multiple Stain Coats?

 Applying a second coat after the first one fully dries will make the mahogany much darker, but production will be slowed down since it is adding another step.
 Applying multiple stain coats for a large mahogany piece will require practice as the coloring needs to be even.